ammarhakim/gkeyll1/docs/manual/datastruct.rst

   the same grid and have the same number of components as the target field.

+.. py:function:: duplicate()

+  Creates and returns a duplicate of this field.

+.. py:function:: alias(s, e)

+  Creates and returns an alias of this field.
+The alias field points to :math:`[s,e)` components of the original field.
+I.e, the first component of the alias refers to the s-th component of the original field.
+No new memory is allocated: the alias and the original share memory, and hence modifying one will change the other.

 .. py:function:: accumulate(coeff, fld)

   Add :math:`coeff*fld` to the values in this field.
 Here *coeff* is a